pritamdalal90/pdftoword/README.md

 pdftoword
 =========

 This PHP application will convert any PDF file to a word document.
 This application uses Very Pdf desktop application and It will call that very-pdf desktop application from a batch file.
-To setup please follow instructions in assets/software/reference-pics/ directory
+To setup please follow instructions in assets/software/reference-pics/ directory.

+The software needed is in assets/software/Very.PDF.to.Word.Converter.v3.0.zip.

 1. INSTALL Very.PDF.to.Word.Converter.v3.0 in your pc.
 2. Suppoe I installed it in C:\Program Files (x86)\VeryPDF PDF2Word v3.0.